GoOz/Niepce/README.md

 **Key** `links`\
 **Value** `Key (String): Value (String)`\
 _If you want to add external links in your menu that's the way to go, provide a new object in the array with a label and an URL._

+**Key** `series`\
+**Value** `Array`\
+_If you have collections of pictures on specific topics and you want them to have their own page, then apply to those pictures a specific tag and add that tag in the Array so it can be filtered from the generic tags and get a page in the series section._

 There you go, you're ready to build your portfolio.